Abhisheksabha/Data_Analyst_Internship_Project_1/README.md

 ## Overview

-This project aims to leverage Tableau's powerful data visualization capabilities to analyze and interpret various metrics from an e-commerce store's sales and customer data.
-The goal is to extract actionable insights that can help improve business performance, such as increasing sales, improving customer retention, optimizing inventory, and targeting specific market segments.
+The Tableau-powered dashboard is designed to serve as a comprehensive decision-making platform, enabling stakeholders to analyze sales performance, customer behavior, and inventory management effectively.
+This tool leverages historical and real-time data to provide actionable insights that enhance forecasting, align business strategies, and drive overall growth.

 ## Objectives